beyzatumturk/ImageProcessing/README.md

 ## MISC.
 We have a factory class (ImageRepresentationCreator) that creates an instance of an ImageRepresentation depending on the enum passed into the static method.
 We also have a Utils class that contains some functions that we continuously reused across several classes.

-BOTH IMAGES USED IN THIS PROJECT IS OWNED BY ANIA MISIOREK.
+BOTH IMAGES USED IN THIS PROJECT ARE OWNED BY ANIA MISIOREK.
 I AUTHORIZE THE USE OF MY IMAGES FOR THIS PROJECT.